danielsobrado/audio-processor/.serena/memories/current_task_pydantic_settings_fix.md

-# Current Task: Pydantic v2 + uv Migration - COMPLETED
+# Current Task: Pydantic v2 + uv Migration + Documentation - COMPLETED ✅

 ## Problem Summary
 The "test cases are not reading the .env properly" was a **Pydantic v2 compatibility issue** combined with environment configuration problems.
-The migration to `uv` was requested to modernize dependency management.
+The migration to `uv` was requested to modernize dependency management, and documentation needed updating.

 ## Issues Resolved